What Is Negation in Verbs and Clauses?

-The most common way to negate a statements is by using 'not' or n’t after verbs.
+The most common way to negate a statement is by using 'not' or n't after verbs.

 n't is the contracted form of not.
 There is no space between the verb and n't.

 'Be' is one of the most common verbs in the English language, so it seems logical that we start by learning how to negate it.